fluid-project/jira-to-11ty/src/issues/FLUID-6223.md

     {
       "author": "Tony Atkins [RtF]",
       "date": "2017-11-14T06:29:29.009-0500",
-      "body": "In chats with @@Antranig Basman, we are discussing keeping this function data-centric, i.e. having it search based on material that is known to exist in `terms`.
+      "body": "In chats with Antranig Basman, we are discussing keeping this function data-centric, i.e. having it search based on material that is known to exist in `terms`.
 We would add support for deeper references by providing a mechanism to \"flatten\" a deeper structure in to an object with only top-level elements, keyed by EL Path, as in:\n\n```java\nmy.magic.converter({ deep:{  path: \"some text\" } })  // becomes { \"deep.path\": \"some text\" }\n```\n\nWith this structure, \"%deep.path\" would work as expected.
 This should minimally impact existing users, as they in essence are already only able to refer to single-segment EL paths within their templates.\n"
     },
     {
       "author": "Tony Atkins [RtF]",